What is the data properties file ?

 <prefix>:<type>:<additional_info>

-• id: use this prefix for the column representing the identifier of the record.
-There can be only one column defined as the id.
+• id: use this prefix for the property representing the identifier of the record.
+There can be only one property defined as the id.

 In case your data uses a different coordinate reference system, you can specify this as additional info.
-There can be only one column defined as the x coordinate.
+There can be only one property defined as the x coordinate.

 In case your data uses a different coordinate reference system, you can specify this as additional info.
-There can be only one column defined as the y coordinate.
+There can be only one property defined as the y coordinate.

 The platform assumes these properties are expressed in meters.